Paralithoxus pallidimaculatus

-Paralithoxus pallidimaculatus is a species of armored catfish endemic to Suriname where it is found in stony rivulets of the Suriname River basin.
-This species grows to a length of 4.7 cm SL.
+Paralithoxus pallidimaculatus is a species of freshwater ray-finned fish belonging to the family Loricariidae, the suckermouth armoured catfishes, and the subfamily Hypostominae, the suckermouth catfishes. endemic to Suriname where it is found in stony rivulets of the Suriname River and Coppename River; it may also be found in the Maroni and Saramacca Rivers, although the specific identity of the Paralithoxus catfishes in these rivers needs confirmation.
+This species grows to a standard length of 4.7 cm.